Poiana Brasov Skiing 2026: Season, Slopes & Ski Pass

 The resort has around ten lifts in total, and the backbone is the aerial network up Postavaru: the Postavarul Expres gondola, plus the Capra Neagra and Kanzel cable cars, backed by a couple of chairlifts (including the Wolf and Ruia) and several drag lifts on the lower slopes.
 One lift pass, a bank-card-sized RFID tag, covers all of them; you pay a small refundable deposit for the card and top it up or hand it back at the end.
 Note that you can only pay in lei at the resort, so bring cash or a card that works in RON.

 The gondola is the workhorse and the quickest way from the base up towards the peak.
 The cable cars matter for a specific reason too: at least one of the aerial lifts is usually kept running outside the ski season, which is how summer hikers and sightseers get up the mountain when the snow is long gone.
-If you are skiing, the practical tip is to ride up early - the gondola and cable-car queues are the resort’s main frustration on a busy Saturday, and they build fast from mid-morning.
+If you’re skiing, the practical tip is to ride up early - the gondola and cable-car queues are the resort’s main frustration on a busy Saturday, and they build fast from mid-morning.

 How much does a day cost?

 The headline number is the lift pass: an adult one-day high-season pass is about 240 lei, with children around 140 lei (checked July 2026 for the 2025/26 season).
 Multi-day passes work out cheaper per day, and a full-season adult pass is in the region of 5,000 lei.
-On top of the pass, budget for rentals if you do not have your own kit, a lesson if you are learning, and lunch at one of the mountain cabanas.
+On top of the pass, budget for rentals if you don’t have your own kit, a lesson if you are learning, and lunch at one of the mountain cabanas.
 Even adding it all up, a ski day here lands well under what the Alps charge, which is a big part of the appeal.

 Can you visit Poiana Brasov in summer?